- Career Center

 Molly Starback, M.S.L.S.

 Starback is the founding director of the Duke Office of Postdoctoral Services.
 Opened in 2006, Duke Postdoctoral Services is the central resource for over 600 postdocs, serving arts and sciences, medicine, and engineering appointees.
 As director, Starback oversees postdoctoral policy and serves as the career advisor for postdoctoral appointees in the life sciences, natural sciences, engineering, humanities, and social sciences.
 She develops and oversees programs including the annual day-long postdoctoral responsible conduct of research orientation and career seminars on topics including the academic job search, careers beyond academia, lab management, and grantsmanship.
-She is former co-chair of the NPA Resource Development Committee and past member of the AAMC GREAT Group postdoctorate leaders steering committee, NPA Membership Committee, and NPA website taskforce.
+She is former co-chair of the NPA Resource Development Committee and past member of the Association of American Medical Colleges Graduate Research Education And Training Group postdoctorate leaders steering committee, NPA Membership Committee, and NPA website taskforce.
 In 2008 Starback received the Duke Meritorious Service Presidential Award in recognition of her work on behalf of postdocs.

 Mary Anne Timmins, M.Ed.

 Timmins is the administrative director of biomedical postdoctoral programs at the University of Pennsylvania.
 In this capacity she works with the director in overseeing the appointments, education, and training of 800 postdoctoral appointees in four schools within the university as well as four affiliate institutions.
-She has served on the AAMC’s GREAT Group postdoctorate section steering committee and as a member of the postdoc section resources committee.
+She has served on the Association of American Medical Colleges’s Graduate Research Education And Training Group postdoctorate section steering committee and as a member of the postdoc section resources committee.
 Timmins is also an active member of NAFSA: Association of International Educators having served on both regional and national teams and committees, formerly serving as the chair of NAFSA Region VIII.
 She received her bachelor’s degree in psychology from Rutgers, the State University and her master’s in education from Temple University.